elliotwoods/ofxCvGui/Troubleshooting.md

+### My projects won't load

+Note that ofxCvGui2 is a little bit funny about its folder location (sorry!).
+It actually needs to be installed as `openFrameworks/addons/ofxCvGui` not `openFrameworks/addons/ofxCvGui<u>2</u>`.

+If you have the `2` in the addon path name, then you're likely to come across a host of errors, e.g.:

+* Projects in Visual Studio refuse to load because they reference an incorrect path
+* Assets folder is not copied
+* Other addons cannot include ofxCvGui

 ### My mouse pressed action does not fire

 This could be perhaps because your element bounds are not set (perhaps even somewhere up the tree of ElementGroup's, etc).